 - Innovations in chronic pain management, including pharmacologic and non-pharmacologic approaches especially to reduce opioid use. (see NIH HEAL initiative)

 - Health issues related to homelessness

-- Innovative Implementation Science.
-Implementation methods promote the uptake of research findings into routine healthcare in clinical or policy contexts
+- Innovative Implementation Science methods that promote the uptake of research findings into routine healthcare in clinical or policy contexts

-- Projects linking patient data to Chicago Health Atlasdata and Healthy Chicago 2.0
+- Projects linking participant data to Chicago Health Atlas data and Healthy Chicago 2.0

 - Projects that leverages Healthy Chicago 2025 priorities